Concurrent Process Histories and Resource Transducers: Introduction

 \subsection{Contributions and Related Work}

 \emph{Related Work}.
-Monoidal categories are ubiquitous -- if often implicit -- in theoretical computer science.
-An example from the theory of concurrency is \cite{Mes90}, in which monoidal categories serve a purpose similar to their purpose here.
+Monoidal categories are ubiquitous --- if often implicit --- in theoretical computer science.
+An example from the theory of concurrency is~\cite{Mes90}, in which monoidal categories serve a purpose similar to their purpose here.
 String diagrams for monoidal categories seem to have been invented independently a number of times, but until recently were uncommon in printed material due to technical limitations.
-The usual reference is \cite{Joy91}.
-We credit the resource-theoretic interpretation of monoidal categories and their string diagrams to \cite{Coe14}.
-Double categories first appear in \cite{Ehr63}.
-Free double categories are considered in \cite{Daw02} and again in \cite{Fio08}.
-The idea of a proarrow equipment first appears in \cite{Woo82}, albeit in a rather different form.
-Proarrow equipments have subsequently appeared under many names in formal category theory (see e.g., \cite{Shu08,Gra04}).
-String diagrams for double categories and proarrow equipments are treated precisely in \cite{Mye16}.
-We have been inspired by work on message passing and behavioural types, in particular \cite{Coc09}, from which we have adopted our notation for exchanges.
-Finally, our observations concerning accounting build on the work of \cite{Nes20}.
+The usual reference is~\cite{Joy91}.
+We credit the resource-theoretic interpretation of monoidal categories and their string diagrams to~\cite{Coe14}.
+Double categories first appear in~\cite{Ehr63}.
+Free double categories are considered in~\cite{Daw02} and again in~\cite{Fio08}.
+The idea of a proarrow equipment first appears in~\cite{Woo82}, albeit in a rather different form.
+Proarrow equipments have subsequently appeared under many names in formal category theory (see e.g.,~\cite{Shu08,Gra04}).
+String diagrams for double categories and proarrow equipments are treated precisely in~\cite{Mye16}.
+We have been inspired by work on message passing and behavioural types, in particular~\cite{Coc09}, from which we have adopted our notation for exchanges.

 \emph{Contributions}.
-Our main contribution is the resource-theoretic interpretation certain proarrow equipments, which we call \emph{cornerings}, and the observation that they capture exactly the structure of concurrent process histories.
-Our mathematical contributions are minor, most significantly the identification of crossing cells in the free cornering of a resource theory and the corresponding Lemma \ref{lem:monoidaldouble}, which we believe to be novel.
-We do not claim the other lemmas of the paper as significant mathematical contribuitions.
-Instead, they serve to flesh out the structure of the free cornering, serving as evidence that our interpretation is a good one.
+The main contribution of this paper is the resource-theoretic interpretation of the free cornering and the observation that it captures the structure of concurrent process histories.
+Other contributions concern the categorical structure of the free cornering of a resource theory: we show that it has \emph{crossing cells} and is consequently a monoidal double category in Lemma~\ref{lem:technicalcrossing} and Lemma~\ref{lem:monoidaldouble}, argue that the vertical cells are the original monoidal category in Proposition~\ref{prop:verticaloriginal}, show that the induced monoidal category of horizontal cells can be understood as a category of \emph{resource transducers}, and establish Lemma~\ref{lem:spatial}, Lemma~\ref{lem:moraliso}, Observation~\ref{obs:halfsym}, Lemma~\ref{lem:strongmonoidal}, Lemma~\ref{lem:involution}, and Proposition~\ref{prop:linearactegory} --- all of which concern the structure of this category of horizontal cells.
+Finally, we give an axiomatization of the category of horizontal cells in terms of equations over a monoidal signature in Section~\ref{sec:axiomscheme}.
+The original contributions of this paper over~\cite{Nester2021Concurrent} are Lemma~\ref{lem:spatial}, Lemma~\ref{lem:strongmonoidal}, Lemma~\ref{lem:involution}, Proposition~\ref{prop:linearactegory}, and the axiom scheme of Section~\ref{sec:axiomscheme}.